portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/trades.md

 With the `Filter` menu, you can limit the list of trades to `Only open trades` or `Only closed trades`.
 If neither is selected in this group, all trades are displayed.
 In the second group, you can choose between `Only profitable trades` or `Only lossmaking trades`; essentially the green colored versus the red colored rows.

 The `Export as CSV` icon contains one export, named `Trades` which represents the table from Figure 1.
 Fields added or removed with the `Settings` icon will also be added or removed in the CSV-file.
 Most of the available fields are already shown in Figure 1.

+## Trade grouping

+How the transactions of a security are combined into trades is controlled by the `Trade grouping` option in the :gear: `Settings` menu:

+- `Combine acquisitions into one trade` (the default): all purchases that are open at the same time - or that are closed by the same sale - form a single trade.
+This is the behaviour described above and used throughout this page; the two purchases of `share-1` result in the one open trade of Figure 1, row 2.

+- `Show each acquisition as a separate trade`: every purchase forms its own trade, so a trade contains at most one purchase and at most one sale.
+The two purchases of `share-1` now result in *two* open trades - one starting January 15, 2021 with 5 shares, one starting January 14, 2022 with 5 shares - each with its own Entry value, Holding period and IRR.

+    If a sale consumes more than one purchase, it is split between them, again following the FIFO principle.
+Each of the resulting closed trades receives the share of the sale that belongs to its purchase: the shares, the proceeds, the fees and the taxes are divided so that the parts add up exactly to the original sale.

+    Because the same transactions are only cut differently, the totals over all trades do not change; only the number of rows and the values per row do.

+The grouping is stored per installation rather than in the portfolio file, so it applies to every file you open.
+The option is greyed out when the view was opened with a preselected set of trades - for example by clicking through from a dashboard widget - because those trades are shown as they were calculated and not recalculated here.

+The same option is offered by the :gear: menu of the `Trades` tab in the information pane of other views (for example below `All Securities`), where it is stored separately from the setting of this view.

 ## Available columns